JustSteveKing/SMS/README.md

-# JustSteveKing SMS Sender
+# TextLocal SMS Sender
-An SMS Sender for the TextLocal API
+An SMS Sender for the TextLocal version 2 API

 A simple example: